-19. Once a derogation request has been approved, or rejected, the derogation details, containing name and type of party that applied, the areas of code that the derogation applies to, length of derogation, and any other specific conditions (eg location), will be published on the Joint Office website no sooner than the business day following the business day in which the notice in BRs 15, 16 or 18 has been sent.

-- 21. An approved Derogation may be used it its entirety, or used in a limited capacity by the application party (eg a derogation may be approved for 4500 meter points, however only 2500 meter points may actually be part of the trial). - 22.
-An approved derogation may be requested to be varied by submission of a new derogation request via Joint office clearly showing it is intended to supersede the original derogation, along with clear change marking of differences to approved derogation. - 23.
+- 18. Once a derogation request has been approved, or rejected, the derogation details, containing name and type of party that applied, the areas of code that the derogation applies to, length of derogation, and any other specific conditions (e.g location), will be published on the Joint Office website no sooner than the business day following the business day in which the notice in BRs 15 or 17 has been sent. - 19.
+An approved Derogation may be used it its entirety or used in a limited capacity by the application party (e.g a derogation may be approved for 4500-meter points, however only 2500 meter points may actually be part of the trial). - 20.
+An approved derogation may be requested to be varied by submission of a new derogation request via Joint office clearly showing it is intended to supersede the original derogation, along with clear change marking of differences to approved derogation. - a.
+Where the panel has yet to make a recommendation to The Authority (final vote) in relation to the original this new application will supersede the original which will then lapse - b.
+Where the panel has provided a recommendation to The Authority (final vote) the new request will progress in accordance with the procedure, it will be sent to The Authority for them to make a decision in relation to both applications as they deem appropriate. - 21.
 At the end of the derogation period/milestone the proposer must issue a statement to the Code Administrator confirming that they have now reverted back to standard UNC, including any system changes.
 This should be submitted on (or before) the date the derogation ends.
-(Should this not be received it will be assumed that the party is in breach of code).
+(Should this not be received it will be assumed that the party is in breach of code). - 22.
+An application may withdraw an application by notice to the Code Administrator at any time prior to the derogation being implemented.
+At which point it will no longer be able to be used. - 23.
+An applicant can submit more than one derogation request at any time as long as these can be independently introduced and are mutually exclusive

-For the avoidance of doubt: Should it be brought to the code administrators attendion that a User be thought to be in breach of A derogation, the code administrator may choose to bring this to the attention of The Authority
+For the avoidance of doubt: Should it be brought to the code administrators attention that a User be thought to be in breach of A derogation, the code administrator may choose to bring this to the attention of The Authority

-For the avoidance of doubt, it is up to the proposer to confirm that it has complied with all relevant safety requirements and it will not be the role of Panel to challenge any statements made by the proposer in relation to this.
+For the avoidance of doubt, it is up to the proposer to confirm that it has complied with all relevant safety requirements.
+The UNC Panel shall not be required to independently verify any statement or representation made by the applicant Party regarding health and safety matters contained in the UNC Derogation Application.